pavankothawade/Aladdin-2D-Game/Team_activity.md

 Vinit Singh
 * Implemented Design Pattern.

+Pavan Kothawade
+* Added hurdle functionality in level 2
+* Added scrolling background in level 2

 ### What is the team going to do next week?
 Vinit Singh
 * Documentation for the Project Report.

+Pavan Kothawade
+* Documentation and presentation of the project.

 ### What are the current blockers/challenges the team is facing?
 Vinit Singh
+* None

+Pavan Kothawade
 * None